programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

     ]
     },

 We do the same for associated financial risks, and hidden costs as a dictionary theme.
-These themes will act as an Excel file structure, once exported, to compare and contrast red flag hits -
+These themes will be exported as an Excel column, to better compare and contrast red flag hits -

     "COST": {